 · Construction, installation, maintenance, or use of boat hoists or boat anchorage devices.

 · Mooring or docking of a vessel between midnight and sunrise.

 · Any activity that obstructed ingress to, or egress from, an inland lake or stream.

-A public road end also could not be used for the construction, installation, maintenance, or use of a dock or wharf other than a single seasonal public dock or wharf that was authorized by the local unit of government with jurisdiction over the public road, and subject to any permit required under the act.
+A public road end also could not be used for the construction, installation, maintenance, or use of a dock or wharf other than a single seasonal public dock or wharf that was authorized by the local unit of government with jurisdiction over the public road.
 This provision would not prohibit any use that was expressly authorized by a recorded deed, recorded easement, or other recorded dedication, but would not permit any use that exceeded the uses authorized by the deed, easement, or dedication, or a court order.